axibase/axibase-charts/syntax/alert-expression.md

 # Alert Expressions

-Alert expressions provide a way to modify widget graphical properties such as color, fill, and visibility based on series values and statistics.
+Alert expressions modify widget graphical properties such as color, fill, and visibility based on series values and statistics.

 ## Example

-* Change bar color to `RED` if the threshold is exceeded.
+* Change bar color to `red` if the threshold is exceeded.
-* If the threshold is within the normal range, but is violated at least once during the last hour, change the bar color to `YELLOW`.
+* If the threshold is within the normal range, but is violated at least once during the last hour, change the bar color to `yellow`.
-* Otherwise, apply `GREEN` as the color.
+* Otherwise, apply `green` as the color.

 ```ls
 [widget]